Bayesian Nonparametric Inference for "Species-sampling" Problems: Coverage probabilities

-The Good-Turing estimator \eqref{gt_estim} is a nonparametric estimator of $\mathfrak{p}_{r,n}$, in the sense that it does not rely on any distributional assumption on the unknown $p$.
-In the classical species sampling framework, the estimator $\tilde{\mathfrak{p}}_{r,n}$ is obtained by comparing expectations of $\mathfrak{p}_{r,n}$ and $M_{r,n}$ \citep{Goo(53),Rob(68)}.
-The estimator also admits a natural interpretation as a nonparametric empirical Bayes estimator in sense of \citet{Rob(56),Rob(64)}, that is $\tilde{\mathfrak{p}}_{r,n}$ may be viewed as a posterior expectation with respect to a nonparametric prior estimated from the sample, i.e. the empirical distribution \citep{Efr(76),Efr(03)}.
-The Good-Turing estimator has been the subject of numerous studies, in both theory and method.
-These studies include, e.g., classical central limit theorems, local limit theorems and large deviation principles \citep{Est(82),Est(83),Zha(09), Gao13, Gra(17)}, admissibility and concentration properties \citep{Rob(68),McA(00), Oha(12), Ben(17),Sko(20)}, consistency and convergence rates \citep{McA(03), Mos(15), Fad(18)}, optimality and minimax lower bounds \citep{Orl(03),Ach(18),Fad(18)}.
+The Good-Turing estimator is a nonparametric estimator of $\mathfrak{p}_{r,n}$, in the sense that it does not rely on any distributional assumption on the unknown $p$.
+It has a straightforward heuristic derivation, which relies on a comparison between the expectations of $\mathfrak{p}_{r,n}$ and $M_{r,n}$, for $r\geq0$, that is

+and then the approximation of $(n+1)^{-1}\E[M_{r+1,n+1}]$ with the observable $n^{-1}m_{r}$, assuming $n$ large enough \citep{Goo(53),Rob(68)}.
+The estimator $\tilde{\mathfrak{p}}_{r,n}$ also admits a nonparametric empirical Bayes interpretation \citep{Rob(56),Rob(64)}, that is $\tilde{\mathfrak{p}}_{r,n}$ may be viewed as a posterior expectation with respect to a nonparametric prior estimated from the sample \citep{Efr(76),Efr(03)}.
+The Good-Turing estimator has been the subject of numerous studies, e.g., central limit theorems, local limit theorems and large deviation principles \citep{Est(82),Est(83),Zha(09), Gao13, Gra(17)}, admissibility and concentration properties \citep{Rob(68),McA(00), Oha(12), Ben(17),Sko(20)}, consistency and convergence rates \citep{McA(03), Mos(15), Fad(18)}, and optimality through minimax lower bounds \citep{Orl(03),Ach(18),Fad(18)}.